 The Ed Sullivan Show: Arthur Haynes Sketch-Woman in Psychiatrist dream 03/04/66 CBS (New York)

 The Arthur Haynes Show-as Dermott's wife in train excursion sketch 09.04.66

-The Arthur Haynes Show- as landlady in Irish son sketch - 16.04.66 with ANTHONY BOOTH/JACKIE TRENT
+The Arthur Haynes Show- Patient in surgery sketch & landlady in Irish son sketch - 16.04.66 Not on Network DVD

 The Arthur Haynes Show-as Nurse in Casualty sketch & cleaner in Ministry of defence sketch - 23.04.66

 The Arthur Haynes Show-as woman at zoo who gets her wig ripped off by a gorilla - 30.04.66

 The Frankie Howard Show-01.03.66,BBC

 Armchair Theatre: And The Walls Came Tumbling Down-23.04.66, as Mother, ABC